Kinetic/kinetic-c/README.md

 ========================
 The [Github kinetic-c Git repository](https://github.com/Seagate/kinetic-c) contains code for producing Kinetic C clients for interacting with Kinetic storage object-based storage.
 The library uses the cross-platform Seagate Kinetic protocol for standardizing interaces between the Java simulator and Kinetic Device storage clusters.

-[Code examples](src/utility/examples/) are included for reference as part of the [kinetic-c client library test utility (`kinetic-c-util`)](src/utility/), which builds and links against the installed `kinetic-c-client` static library.

-[Additional examples](src/examples) are included for the various types of I/O operations (e.g. blocking/non-blocking, single/multi-threaded)
+Reference code is included as part of the [kinetic-c client library test utility (`kinetic-c-util`)](src/utility), which builds and links against the installed `kinetic-c-client` static library.
+[Additional examples](src/examples) are included for the various types of I/O operations (e.g. blocking/non-blocking, single/multi-threaded).
+See below for more details.

 The [project Makefile](Makefile) can be used as a reference for developing a Makefile-based project for building for a custom Kinetic Storage C client driver and/or a high-level C library.